-Today's machines ain't what they used to be.
-They're highly specialized and technologically advanced.
+Today’s machines are highly specialized and technologically advanced.
 They require specialized and dynamic technicians to make sure they run properly and to ensure the job gets done.
-If you're interested in working with your hands and appreciate the pride that comes after a hard day's work, the Mechanical Engineering Technician – Industrial Maintenance program will give you the technical prowess needed to meet the always evolving industrial world.
+If you’re interested in working with your hands and appreciate the pride that comes after a hard day’s work, the Mechanical Engineering Technician – Industrial Maintenance program will give you the technical prowess needed to meet the always evolving industrial world.

 Throughout the pursuit of your mechanical engineering technician diploma, you'll have access to practical, hands-on experience in hydraulics, pneumatics, welding, machining, machine repair, and electronics.
 Because today's industrial machines are built with a high degree of sophistication, you’ll learn the mechanical and electrical knowledge to understand them, inside and out.
 You’ll also study computer aided design, welding and mechanics theory.
 Plus, the program mirrors the apprenticeship training program for Industrial Millwrights - so when you graduate with your mechanical engineering technician diploma, you'll be prepared to write the exemption tests for the Industrial Millwright trade (as required by the Apprenticeship Client Services of the Ministry of Training, Colleges and Universities, Workplace Training Branch).

 This program is also offered days at the St. Thomas/Elgin Regional Campus.